MarcCoquand/Blog/site/posts/allvariantsofvariants.md

         }
 ```

-This approach has several advantages over the standard dependency injection
+This approach has advantages over the standard dependency injection approach for
-approach for testing and maintenance, which will be explored in other articles.
+testing and maintenance, which will be explored in other articles.